 Dative and accusative seem to be a struggle, especially for English speaking students.
 You are not alone and this blog will give you insights and a better understanding of the seemingly challenging concept of German cases.
-We will answer your all important question: what is dative and accusative in German?
+We will answer your all-important question: what is dative vs accusative in German.

-Dative and accusative in German can get confusing
+Dative vs accusative in German can get confusing

 First of all let me tell you, that we will not cover the cases in relation to prepositions in this article.